ZaprevD/Social-Network/README.md

 # Social-Network
 Facebook from 'aliexpress' :')
-See the pictures in screenshot folder
+See the pictures in screenshot folder.
+NodeJs (JWT Authentication), MySql, ReactJs